Release: Friday at 13.30pm GMT

 FP Markets Technical View

-With economic indicators pointing to a soft employment release, the US dollar’s technical picture, as measured by the US dollar index, or more commonly referred to as the DXY, remains increasingly bearish.
+With economic indicators pointing to a soft employment market at the moment, the dollar’s technical picture, as represented by the US dollar index, appears to be trading on the same page.

 The information contained in this material is intended for general advice only.
 It does not take into account your investment objectives, financial situation or particular needs.
 FP Markets has made every effort to ensure the accuracy of the information as at the date of publication.
 FP Markets does not give any warranty or representation as to the material.
 Examples included in this material are for illustrative purposes only.
 To the extent permitted by law, FP Markets and its employees shall not be liable for any loss or damage arising in any way (including by way of negligence) from or in connection with any information provided in or omitted from this material.
 Features of the FP Markets products including applicable fees and charges are outlined in the Product Disclosure Statements available from FP Markets website, www.fpmarkets.com and should be considered before deciding to deal in those products.
 Derivatives carry a high level of risk; losses can exceed your initial payment.
 FP Markets recommends that you seek independent advice.
 First Prudential Markets Pty Ltd trading as FP Markets ABN 16 112 600 281, Australian Financial Services License Number 286354.